 The HR coordinator may also work offsite in a field, department, or unit operating in a location that is away from the central HR office.
 In this role, the coordinator is viewed as an offsite HR manager by employees.

 The job duties of HR coordinators depend on whether their role is functional or in a field unit or department.
 The job title is frequently interchanged with other HR job titles such as HR generalist, HR specialist, and HR associate.
 Commonalities exist, though, and include the following:

 - Report to an HR manager or director to advise them on their functional area.

 - Stay current on governmental requirements and laws in their functional area.

-The role of the HR coordinator also provides administrative support to the overall HR department as needed, in areas such as research, record-keeping, file maintenance, and HRIS entry.
+- Provide administrative support to the HR department, as needed, in areas such as research, record-keeping, file maintenance, and HRIS entry.